ChrisPJohnstone/spotify-cli/README.md

 - Install package with `pip install .`
 - Get further usage information with `spotify -h`
+- Player commands can only control existing sessions (e.g. listening on mobile)

 ## Examples

 - `spotify top-tracks` Will get your 20 top tracks for the last 6 months
 - `spotify top-tracks --term short_term -n 10 --offset 10` Will get your 11th-20th top tracks for the last 4 weeks
-- `spotify top-artists` Will get your 20 top artists for the last 6 months
+- `spotify saved-tracks` Will get your 20 most recently saved tracks
+- `spotify next` Will skip the current song

 # Links